This post has been modified to reflect new information since its original publication.

 Do you want to “give hope to people,” “teach children the joy of learning,” or “empower women to start their own companies?”
 Think of the phrase that best describes your ideal outcome.

-However, the work that you’ve put in so far will be helpful in creating other professional documents, including the following:
+However, the work that you’ve put in so far will lead to actions with core values infused in them and be helpful in creating other professional documents, including the following:

 - Personal biography—A brief description of your experience, skills, and personality traits that make you good at what you do.